JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_6.md

 I would say that this looks a bit dull.
 Let us rotate it with varying speeds.
 For this I'll use the `sineio` easing function.
 You can try another easing function.
 They are all described [here](https://jkrumbiegel.github.io/Animations.jl/stable/#Easings-1).
+Easing functions basically describe how to interpolate between the values.
+If one goes from `0` to `5` in the time range of `0` to `1`.
+It can be at `2.5` at `t=0.5` or it can start slowly and speed up until it reaches the final value of `5` such that at `t=0.5` it is only at let say `1.5`.
+This way one can describe the speed/acceleration of the object.

 First of all we need `Animations` for this and I also load `Colors` here for later.

+These can be installed via `] add Animations, Colors` inside the REPL.

 ```julia
 using Javis, Animations, Colors